 Mortgage & Credit business covers the credit default risk for lenders of residential mortgages.
 Premiums are paid by the Lenders (rather than the consumer) who are the insured party.
-Product offerings include 'Flow' insurance which provides prospective cover on a loan-by-loan basis and 'In Force' insurance, which provides cover to a portfolio of pre-existing loans.
-As a consequence of Brexit, the company received a transition of EEA mortgage business from an AmTrust affiliate (AMIL) during 2020.
+Product offerings include

+'Flow' insurance which provides prospective cover on a loan-by-loan basis and 'In Force' insurance, which provides cover to a portfolio of pre-existing loans.
+As a consequence of Brexit, the Company received a transition of EEA mortgage business from an AmTrust affiliate (AMIL) during 2020 and has seen substantial further growth during 2021 via a partnership with Qualis Europe S.r.l, an affiliated AmTrust entity domiciled in Italy.